-Upon successfully passing the comprehensive examination, results are reported to Graduate Student Academic Services (GSAS) office and the student will be admitted to Candidacy. the Graduate Degree Certification Office.
+Upon successfully passing the comprehensive examination, results are reported to Graduate Student Academic Services (GSAS) office and the student will be admitted to Candidacy.
 Deadlines for the submission of paperwork pertaining to the Comprehensive Examination are available in the GSAS Office.

-11.9.1 Structure of Comprehensive Examination
+12.9.1 Structure of Comprehensive Examination